ywamsendai/ywamsendai-wiki/docs/lifeinjapan/culture.md

 ### Using Both Hands

 When receiving anything from anyone, try to remember to use both hands.
 Same for when giving something to anyone.
 This can be a business card (which are still important in Japan!), credit card, cash, envelopes, gifts etc.

+### Seeing People Off

+In Japan, it is normal and respectful to properly see people off.
+You will find that when saying goodbye to a Japanese friend, for example at a train station, they will stand waving/bowing to you until you are out of sight.
+Or at a Japanese person's home, the host will always come to the door with you (or even follow you outside if you are driving, for example) when saying goodbye.
+This is a sign of respect and hospitality.
+So as not to cause unintentional disrespect, it would be good to keep this in mind!
+This is especially important when saying goodbye to those older than you.
+Wave/bow until its impossible to see them, and it will leave a good impression!

+### Honouring Elders

+Japanese culture honours elders, whether in terms of position (those higher than you in the workplace or school, or pastors/priests) or age.
+Examples of showing honour and respect to elders:

+* Using more polite language (keigo)

+* Letting elders sit furthest from the door at a restaurant

+* Standing when they enter the room

+* Sitting down after they sit down

+* Offering your seat to them when there is nowhere else for them to sit (like on a train, or in a room)

 ## Footwear